 - 6.1 Being an historic market town with an iconic heritage asset such as Framlingham Castle close to the heart of the town, the views of Framlingham are considered to be an important part of what brings visitors to the town.
-The topography of the surrounding area means that there are some significant long distance views which define Framlingham and make it so popular with tourists and residents alike. - 6.2 The following are considered to be important views: - View from College Road to Framingham Mere and Castle - Setting of St Michael's Church and churchyard - Market Hill - View from New Road to Framlingham Castle - View from Tanyard Court to Framlingham College - Townscape from Brick Lane
+The topography of the surrounding area means that there are some significant long distance views which define Framlingham and make it so popular with tourists and residents alike. - 6.2 The following are considered to be important views: - 1.
+View from College Road, across Pigs Meadow, to Framingham Mere and the Castle - 2.
+Setting of St Michael's Church and churchyard - 3.
+Market Hill and the surrounding conservation area - 4.
+View from New Road, across The Mere to Framlingham Castle - 5.
+View from Tanyard Court to Framlingham Castle and The Mere - 6.
+Townscape from Brick Lane